A Phase Lag between Disk and Corona in GRMHD Simulations of Precessing Tilted Accretion Disks: Results

-Figure~\ref{fig:radplot}(a--d) shows the tilt and precession angles of the disc, corona, and jet as function of radius from the BH.
-A single radial tilt oscillation centered at $10r_g$ develops as predicted by analytic theory for the bending wave regime valid at low tilts \citep{Ivanov1997,Lubow2002}.
-Furthermore, the disc, corona and jet are aligned with each other up to the disc's outer edge located at $\sim100r_g$.
-Beyond $\sim 200 r_g$, the corona's tilt and precession angle oscillate wildly.
-However, since the density of the corona is very low there, this region does not contribute significantly to the corona's radially averaged tilt and precession angle in Fig.~\ref{fig:tiltvst}(a--d).
+Figure~\ref{fig:radplot}(a--d) shows the radial runs of tilt and precession angles of the disc, corona, and jet.
+Disc tilt increases away from the BH, peaks at $\sim 10r_g$ and drops thereafter.
+While this qualitatively agrees with the analytic theory for the bending wave regime large-tilt non-linear effects might introduce corrections \citep{White2019A}.
+Furthermore, the disc, corona and jet are (roughly) aligned with each other up to the disc's outer edge located at $\sim100r_g$, which is consistent with previous work \citep{Liska2018A}.
+At $r \sim 100 r_g$, corona's precession angle sharply drops, which is qualitatively consistent with the phase lag discussed above.
+At $r\gtrsim200 r_g$, corona's tilt and precession angles show large amplitude oscillations, likely because the corona does not rotate in a single plane anymore and is partially outflowing, leading to these angles being ill-defined.
+However, since most of the corona's angular momentum lies at $r\lesssim200 r_g$, this region does not significantly contribute to the net tilt and precession angles shown in Fig.~\ref{fig:tiltvst}(a--d).

-Figure ~\ref{fig:radplot}(e),(f) shows that both models remain gas pressure dominated ($\beta>1$) down to the event horizon.
+Figure ~\ref{fig:radplot}(e,f) shows that both models remain gas pressure dominated,$\beta=\langle p_g\rangle_\rho/\langle p_m\rangle_\rho>1$ down to the event horizon, where $\langle q\rangle_\rho = \int \rho q\,{\rm d}A/\int \rho\,{\rm d}A$ is density-weighted average and ${\rm d}A$ is the surface element.
 The Maxwell ($\alpha_M=b^r b^{\phi}/(p_g+p_b)$, $b^\mu$ is the magnetic 4-vector) and Reynolds ($\alpha_R=\rho u^r u^{\phi}/(p_g+p_b)$, $u^\mu$ is the 4-velocity) stresses in Fig.~\ref{fig:radplot}(g,h), calculated in a coordinate system aligned with the local angular momentum, are similar.
-However, their sum does not match the effective viscosity ($\alpha_{eff}=v_r v_k/ c_{s}^2$, where $v_k$ is the Keplerian 3-velocity and $c_s$ is the sound speed), indicating that large scale torques drive outflows and remove the disc's angular momentum.
-Due to the rapid mass infall caused by high $\alpha_{eff}$ ions and electrons are expected to decouple into a two-temperature plasma within the inner disc \citep{Esin1997}, which may make the disc hotter and the spectrum harder than predicted for a standard \citet{ss73} accretion disc (see also \citealt{Liska2018C}).
+However, their sum does not match the effective viscosity ($\alpha_{\rm eff}=-v_r v_k/ c_{s}^2$, where $v_k$ is the Keplerian 3-velocity and $c_s$ is the sound speed).
+Pending future analysis this may be indicative of pressure gradients, large scale torques driving outflows, which remove the disc's angular momentum (similar to \citealt{Liska2018C}), warps and/or spiral shocks that form in tilted discs (e.g. \citealt{Nelson2000, Fragile2008, Liska2022B, Kaaz2022B}).